Do You Know How Outdoor Play Can Improve Children's Sleep?

 Primary school aged children need between 10 to 12 hours of sleep every night.
 Teenagers need only an hour less.

-Here we discuss the perils of sleep deprivation and why children need plenty of good quality sleep.
+Here we discuss children's sleep problems and why children need plenty of good quality sleep.
 We look at tips and recommendations for helping children to get enough sleep, and how regular outdoor activities play their part in this.

 What Happens When Children Sleep, And When They Don’t